The Reversal: Plot summary

 Legal procedures require that the jury is kept ignorant of Jessup's post-conviction history.
 Testimony given in the original trial, where the witness is no longer available because of death or infirmity, has to be read aloud to the jury by Bosch, but the key to the case is still Sarah's account.
 During direct examination, Sarah admits that the dress Melissa was wearing was actually hers and that her stepfather was raping her, which accounted for the semen stains.

 Jessup's defense focuses on presenting the stepfather as the real killer and Jessup as a victim of the family's lies.
 To undermine Sarah's testimony, because of her history of drug use and prostitution after her sister's murder (though she has since been rehabilitated), Haller concludes that Royce must have a witness who will claim that Sarah had told a different story during her "lost years."
 Bosch then traces Sarah's junkie ex-lover, Eddie Roman, and finds that he has disappeared, presumably to testify against Sarah.
-Locating prostitute Sonia Reyes, to whom Roman is her pimp, Bosch persuades her to enter the courtroom at a crucial moment in Roman's testimony.
+Locating prostitute Sonia Reyes, whose pimp is Roman, Bosch persuades her to enter the courtroom at a crucial moment in Roman's testimony.
 This causes Roman to alter his testimony and effectively destroys the defense's case.

 While anticipating a plea bargain offer from the defense team during a lunch break, Bosch and Haller instead learn that Jessup entered Royce's offices with a gun and killed him, two of his legal team and a policeman.
 Jessup is now at large, but the police surround and kill him at a hideout under the Santa Monica Pier that had been discovered by Bosch as a result of the police surveillance operation.